 Who does The Jack Reynolds Scholarship Fund benefit?

 The Jack Reynolds Scholarship Fund exclusively benefits the student-athletes and schools of Washington State.
-The individual awards are a monetary sum used for a post secondary education and selected schools may receive a monetary sum for athletic equipment to help support a healthy balance of sports in their respective school.
+The individual awards are a monetary sum used for a post-secondary education, and selected schools may receive a monetary sum for athletic equipment to help support a healthy balance of sports in their respective school.

 Is this Fund a non-profit?

 Yes.
-The Jack Reynolds Scholarship Fund is non-profit.
+The Jack Reynolds Scholarship Fund is a non-profit.
 100% of all donations or gifts will be used towards growing the Fund and giving back to the student-athletes and schools of Washington State.

 Does this Fund follow State and Federal policies for non-profit organizations?

 Yes.
 We follow all necessary laws in being a non-profit.
-The Jack Reynolds Scholarship Fund has 501c3 status and all donations and gifts are receipted for tax purposes.
+The Jack Reynolds Scholarship Fund has 501c3 status, and all donations and gifts are receipted for tax purposes.

 How do you apply or nominate someone for this Scholarship award?

 You may log on to our website, go to the Awards Application page and follow the necessary steps in the application process.

 The Jack Reynolds Scholarship Fund has a variety of events that will contribute to our already growing Fund.
 Some events include a High School Wrestling Tournament and a silent auction.
 Our Fund is unique in that we have local corporate sponsorship that supports us all year long.